 How will I be taught, and will there be any work outside the class?

-This course is taught online.
-You will be taught through demonstration and participation.
+You will be taught through demonstration and active participation.
 The course tutor will give individual instruction during the class to enhance and develop your practice.
 Some handouts will also be provided.

 Are there any other costs?
 Is there anything I need to bring?

 You should wear loose comfortable clothing and soft indoor shoes.
-‘Socks only’ practice is not permitted on wooden floors.
+‘Socks only’ practice is not permitted (wooden floors).

 When I've finished, what course can I do next?

 Other Chi Kung and/or T’ai Chi courses are available at City Lit; or repeat Chi Kung, Five Elements the next academic year.